digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/monitoring.rst

 Missing steps from the trace (which account for part of the gap between spans 5 and 6) are:

-- The synchronizer routing where the participant decides which synchronizer to use for the command submission.
+- The sync domain routing where the participant decides which sync domain to use for the command submission.
 - The preparation of the initial set of messages to be sent.

 The start of the Canton transaction protocol begins at span 6.
 In this span, ``participant1`` sends a request to ``sequencer1`` to sequence the initial set of confirmation request messages as part of phase 1 of the transaction protocol.
 The transaction protocol has :ref:`seven phases <canton-overview-tx-processing>`.